josephworks/josephworks.github.io/CONTRIBUTE.md

 {% include nav.html %}

 # Contribute

-# Ways to contribute:
+# Ways to contribute

 There are multiple ways to contribute.
 Contributing helps us improve our repositories and projects!
 If you use our code often then we recommend that you contribute by submitting issues and pull requests!
 You do not have to contribute.

-# Through Discord:
+# Through Discord

 Join our discord or direct message me.